nathanhfoster/nathanhfoster/README.md

 ### Hi there, I am Nathan Foster <img src="https://diginess.ca/content/uploads/2020/02/waving_hand_sign_1024.gif" width="30px" />
 ---
 [![Linkedin Badge](https://img.shields.io/badge/-Nathan_Foster-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/nathanhfoster/)](https://www.linkedin.com/in/nathanhfoster/)
-<p>A lifelong learner and charismatic software engineer with a passion for web development.
+<p align="left" width="50%">A lifelong learner and charismatic software engineer with a passion for web development.
 Striving to
 stand on the vanguard of technology and innovate immersive digital experiences that make life better.
 I am a leader that galvanizes people.
 I value craftsmanship.
 I am an expert in JavaScript, React, and Redux with years of experience taking enterprise applications to the next level.
 I have